Nien Cheng Collection

 Kang-Chi Cheng, who passed away in 1957, was involved in the Ministry of Foreign Affairs in Shanghai and served as the Chinese ambassador to Australia.
 He later became the general manager of Shell Oil Company.
 As the widow of a diplomat and businessperson, and herself an adviser to Shell Oil Company, Cheng found herself in a politically dangerous position as the Cultural Revolution gathered strength in the 1960s.
 In 1966 she was arrested by the Red Guards and charged with espionage.
 For over six years, Cheng remained in solitary confinement at the No. 1 Detention House in Shanghai.

-Life and Death in Shanghai, Cheng’s memoir of her experiences during the Chinese Cultural Revolution, was first published in 1986.
+Life and Death in Shanghai, Cheng’s memoir of her experiences during the Cultural Revolution, was first published in 1986.
 Written in English, Life and Death in Shanghai has been translated into at least fourteen languages and sold across the globe.
 The memoir was an instant sensation and an inspiration to many as Cheng’s book rapidly ascended to the top of the New York Times bestseller list.
 In 1987 she was interviewed by the British Broadcasting Corporation (BBC), National Public Radio (NPR), Larry King, and by Morley Safer on 60 Minutes.
-Nancy Reagan, with whom Cheng’s story resonated, persuaded her husband, President Ronald Reagan, to invite Cheng to a White House state dinner.
+Nancy Reagan, with whom Cheng’s story resonated, persuaded her husband, President Ronald Reagan, to invite Cheng to a White House state dinner in 1987.

 Extent